 A turning point in the history of the West is at hand.
 During the coming quarter-century, wealthy Western societies will undergo what could be called a “diversity transition” or a “third demographic transition.”1 Thanks to ongoing and irreversible demographic changes, spurred in substantial part by immigration, these societies will have to rely increasingly on young people of non-native and minority backgrounds to sustain their economic, cultural, and social vitality.
 With an imperative to integrate these youth, schools will form the crucible where the future of North American and Western European societies is forged.

 The impending transition will be intensified by a demographic conjunction that links both ends of the age spectrum.
 At the lower end, the majority origins population, however defined, will continue to decline, while the numbers of those from immigrant and minority backgrounds will increase.
-At the upper end, an especially large population of majority workers will soon retire, a consequence of the baby booms that followed World War II in most Western nations.2 The retiring baby boomers are, on average, a well-educated group, including the first cohorts to experience mass higher education. . . .
+At the upper end, an especially large population of majority workers will soon retire, a consequence of the baby booms that followed World War II in most Western nations.2 The retiring baby boomers are, on average, a well-educated group, including the first cohorts to experience mass higher education.
+They are also well positioned in the labor market, occupying a disproportionate share of the most skilled and highest-paying jobs.
+The critical question is: who will replace them? . . .

 - 1Richard Alba, Jennifer Sloan, and Jessica Sperling, “The Integration Imperative: The Children of Low-Status Immigrants in the Schools of Wealthy Societies,” Annual Review of Sociology 37 (2011): 395–416; and David Coleman, “Immigration and Ethnic Change in Low-Fertility Countries: A Third Demographic Transition,” Population and Development Review 32 (2006): 401–446.